opencord/docs/developer/imagebuilder.md

   container is built from an untouched (according to git) source tree.
 Images built from a modified source tree will not be tagged in this way.

-Imagebuilder use this git hash tag as well as labels on the image of the git repos of parent images to determine whether an image is correctly built from the checked out source tree.
+`imagebuilder` use this git hash tag as well as labels on the image of the git repos of parent images to determine whether an image is correctly built from the checked out source tree.

 ## Image Labels

-Imagebuilder uses a Docker label scheme to determine whether an image needs to be rebuilt, which is added to the image when it is built.
-Docker images used in CORD must apply labels in their Dockerfiles which are specified by [label-schema.org](http://label-schema.org) - see there for examples, and below for a few notes that clear up the ambiguity within that spec.
+`imagebuilder` uses a Docker label scheme to determine whether an image needs to be rebuilt, which is added to the image when it is built.
+Docker images used in CORD must apply labels in their Dockerfiles which are specified by [label-schema.org](http://label-schema.org); look there for examples, and below for a few notes that clear up the ambiguity within that spec.

 Required labels for every CORD image: